OWASP/www-committee-chapter/index.md

 ## Mission Statement:

-**To provide the support and guidance required by the local chapters to thrive and contribute to the overall mission and goals of OWASP**
+**To provide the support and guidance required by all OWASP chapters to thrive and contribute to the overall mission and goals of OWASP**

 **Purpose**: